-It would be great if the hiring manager saw your resume and cover letter, instantly knew you were the one and called to give you the offer…but that doesn’t happen frequently.
+It would be great if the hiring manager saw your resume and cover letter, instantly knew you were the one, and called to give you the offer…but that doesn’t happen frequently.
 Radio silence doesn’t mean you won’t get the job, it could mean HR waits for a certain time frame or until they have a specific number of candidates before they start the next stages or it could mean the hiring manager is swamped and hasn’t had time to look through the resumes yet or to move on to the next stage of the application process.

-After You Submit Your Application:
+How to Follow Up on a Job Application After You Submit Your Application:

 Not sure if you know someone at the company or know someone who does?
 Go to the company page on LinkedIn and search through current employees.
 You can click to see who went to your college or university and send a cold email.
 Many companies offer bonuses to employees who refer a candidate who gets selected, so it can end up being a win for them as well!